MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/software-restriction-policies/manage/administer/Troubleshoot-Software-Restriction-Policies.md

 This topic describes common problems and their solutions when troubleshooting Software Restriction Policies \(SRP\) beginning with Windows Server 2008 and Windows Vista.

 ## Introduction
 Software Restriction Policies \(SRP\) is Group Policy\-based feature that identifies software programs running on computers in a domain, and controls the ability of those programs to run.
 You use software restriction policies to create a highly restricted configuration for computers, in which you allow only specifically identified applications to run.
 These are integrated with Microsoft Active Directory Domain Services and Group Policy but can also be configured on stand\-alone computers.
-For more information about SRP, see the [Software Restriction Policies](../../../Software-Restriction-Policies.md).
+For more information about SRP, see the [Software Restriction Policies](../../../software-restriction-policies.md).

-Beginning with  Windows Server® 2008 R2  and  Windows 7® , Windows AppLocker can be used instead of or in concert with SRP for a portion of your application control strategy.
-For information about AppLocker in  Windows Server 2012  and Windows 8, see the [AppLocker Overview \[Client\]](assetId:///1637ae87-5059-4d95-8c68-96f35cbc88c7).
+Beginning with  Windows Server® 2008 R2  and  Windows 7® , Windows applocker can be used instead of or in concert with SRP for a portion of your application control strategy.
+For information about applocker in  Windows Server 2012  and Windows 8, see the [applocker Overview \[Client\]](assetId:///1637ae87-5059-4d95-8c68-96f35cbc88c7).

 ### Windows cannot open a program
 Users receive a message that says "Windows cannot open this program because it has been prevented by a software restriction policy.
 For more information, open Event Viewer or contact your system administrator."
 Or, on the command line, a message says "The system cannot execute the specified program."